svirant/RT4k_HD15_serial_control/README.md

 - Arduino Nano or Pro Micro
 - Permanent power source for Arduino.
 Nowhere to wire this one in. :-/

-For now I also have a picture guide on how to McGuyver one together.
+For now I also have a picture guide on how to MacGuyver one together.
 ![IMG_7138](https://github.com/user-attachments/assets/daee57b8-abd5-4a77-9df6-ac2364d38ac5)

 in the works...